Biography

 Martha Sturdy’s contemporary sculptural practice investigates the primal qualities of raw and rugged materials, often combining industrial processes with organic matter to explore properties that are found in nature.
 Materiality plays an essential role within Sturdy’s work, involving a highly-physical manipulation of rigid and challenging media ranging from resin, brass, steel and aluminum, to salvaged wood from the rural and mountainous Canadian landscape.

 Sturdy received her BFA and formal training in sculpture at the Vancouver School of Art (Emily Carr University of Art + Design), where she later received an Honorary Doctor of Letters in 2006.
-Martha is currently represented by Caldwell Snyder Gallery in California and CoBrA Gallery in Shanghai.
+Martha is currently represented by Caldwell Snyder Gallery in California, CoBrA Gallery in Shanghai and Heffel Gallery across Canada.

 “I make what I make, it’s what’s in me.
 My inspiration comes from many sources.
 I spend a lot of time in nature which comes through in my practice.
 There is both a fundamental simplicity and a fundamental monumentality within the natural world that captivates me.
 My sculpture is also based in positivity, potential, and connection – connection to the environment and to one another.”